rebelsky/sams-assorted-musings-reflections/week-in-review-2020-01-20.md

 ---
-title: DadR's week in review
+title: SamR's week in review
 number: 992
 tags: [Autobiographical](index-autobiographical)
-blurb: What does DadR do with his time?
+blurb: What does SamR do with his time?
-version: 0.1
+version: 1.0
-released:
+released: 2020-01-19
-current: 2020-01-19
+current:
 ---
 As [I noted a few months ago](weekly-report-2019-09-08), when Youngest went off to college in a land far, far away and Eldest